Soumya Seth: Early life and career

 Soumya began her career with an appearance in the 2007 Bollywood film, Om Shanti Om, as one of the audience in Rishi Kapoor's dance performance.

-She made her television debut in the serial Navya...Naye Dhadkan Naye Sawal.
+She made her television debut in the Star Plus serial Navya...Naye Dhadkan Naye Sawal in April 2011.
 In 2011, she won the BIG Television Awards under the category of Taaza female for the show.
 She played a supporting role in the show V The Serial on Channel V. In the subsequent time, she was cast in female lead roles such as Aradhya Rahul Periwal on Sony TV's Dil Ki Nazar Se Khoobsurat.
-She came for an episodic role in Bindaas's Yeh Hai Ashishqui as Kaurwaki in Chakravartin Ashoka Samrat.
+She came for an episodic role in Bindaas's Yeh Hai Ashishqui as Sara Hussain.
+She later played the role of queen Kaurwaki in the Colors tv show Chakravartin Ashoka Samrat.